axibase/atsd/rule-engine/functions-lookup.md

   getEntity(string e[,boolean l]) object
 ```

 Retrieves an entity object by name.
 If `l` set to `true` entity will be searched by label if it is not found by name.
-By default `l` is false.
+By default `l` is `false`.

 The object [fields](entity-fields.md) can be accessed using dot notation, for example `getEntity('nurswgvml007').label`.